cozy/create-cozy-app/README.md

-## Cozy Create App
+## Create Cozy App

-### What's cozy-create-app?
+### What's create-cozy-app?

-`cozy-create-app` is a command line tool that create a skeleton of an application for Cozy, based on React, Redux and Cozy libraries.
+`create-cozy-app` is a command line tool that create a skeleton of an application for Cozy, based on React, Redux and Cozy libraries.

 #### Requirement